People often worry about the dangers of non alcoholic beer. Particularly if they are drinking it in large amounts.

 Is Non-Alcoholic Beer Bad For You?

-Non-alcoholic beer is generally considered to be safe and not bad for you in moderation.
+Though there may be some dangers of drinking non alcoholic beer for some people, non alcoholic beer is generally considered safe and not bad for you in moderation.
 It contains very little or no alcohol, and does not have the same negative effects on your health as regular beer.

 However, non-alcoholic beer may still contain small amounts of alcohol – less than 0.5% ABV – which can be a concern for people who are pregnant, have a history of alcoholism, or are sensitive to alcohol.